bufbuild/buf-lint-action/README.md

 ### Run against Input in sub-directory

-Some repositories are structured in such a way that their [`buf.yaml`][buf-yaml] is defined in a sub-directory alongside their Protobuf sources, such as a proto/ directory.
+Some repositories are structured in such a way that their [`buf.yaml`][buf-yaml] is defined in a sub-directory alongside their Protobuf sources, such as a `proto` directory.
 Here's an example:

 ```sh
 $ tree